ArgenisGonzalez-Ksquare/hms_itk/README.md

 ```

-Please be sure of create the `firebase.json` file in the same location you saw in the `.env`
+Please be sure of create the `firebase.json` file in the same PATH you saw in the `.env`.
-this is the structure of the json
+This is the structure of the json

 ```
 {